August 2022 / INVESTMENT INSIGHTS

-Why I’ve Adopted My Longest‑Ever Duration1 Position
+Why I’ve Adopted My Longest‑Ever Duration Position

 It’s because I expect the recession to come soon that I believe the bond bear market is probably over for the time being.
-Sharp increases in yields have tended to be episodic—they have usually occurred over a period of three to six months before the market stabilizes again.
+Sharp increases in yields tend to be episodic—they usually occur over a period of three to six months before the market stabilizes again.
 The market priced in the peak in the Fed funds rate in June, and inflation expectations seem to have peaked for now.
 The Fed is very unlikely to have to hike more aggressively than is currently priced in—if anything, I suspect it may pause rate increases earlier than expected to determine whether the hikes it has already made have the desired impact.

 It’s difficult to say whether the rate hikes already priced in will bring inflation under control or whether another round of tightening will be required.
 It’s always hard to predict how sticky inflation will be—in the early 1980s, it took two rounds of aggressive hiking from the Fed (and a double‑dip recession) to bring inflation down to an acceptable level.
-We don’t know what it will take this time, but we believe the prospect of unexpected hikes has receded for now—hence, our long duration position.
+We don’t know what it will take this time, but the prospect of unexpected hikes has receded for now—hence, our long duration position.